Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-1. Through performance and rehearsal, consolidate musical ideas to aid in participation in a musically cohesive ensemble
+- Through performance and rehearsal, consolidate ideas and skills to enhance participation in a cohesive ensemble.

-2. Identify and internalise relevant information pertaining to repertoire and performance practice in a collaborative setting
+- Contribute information pertaining to repertoire, performance practice and/or production in a collaborative setting.

-4. Identify and reflect on knowledge and skills required within a group setting to define genre appropriate problems associated with ensemble music making
+- Identify knowledge and apply skills required within a group setting to solve genre appropriate problems associated with ensemble work

 |Timetable||View the lecture timetable | View the full unit timetable|